abpframework/abp/docs/en/tutorials/modular-crm/part-05.md

 1. We don't see the Orders item on the main menu.
 This is because we haven't configured the [navigation menu system](../../framework/ui/mvc-razor-pages/navigation-menu.md) yet.
 2. We see Product's GUID ID instead of its name.
 This is because the Ordering module has no integration with the Products module and doesn't have access to Product module's database to perform a JOIN query.

-We will solve these two problems in next sections.
+We will solve the second problem in the [next part](part-06.md), but we can easily add a menu item for the Orders page now.

 ### Adding a Menu Item